giodc/webba/docs/DASHBOARD-IMPROVEMENTS.md

 ## Overview

-Enhanced the WebBadeploy dashboard with better error handling, improved user feedback, and a comprehensive edit site page.
+Enhanced the Webbadeploy dashboard with better error handling, improved user feedback, and a comprehensive edit site page.

 ---